sindresorhus/filter-obj/readme.md

 Type: `string[]`

-Array of property names that should be assigned to the new object.
+An array of property names that should be assigned to the new object.

 ## Related